 Design new products

-Property needs to keep pace with changes in society and the ever-evolving needs of occupants, residents and local communities.
-Recognising this imperative, Bouygues Immobilier has designed a range of new products that cater to specific segments of the population, from coliving spaces, configurable loft apartments (Loji) and co-working facilities (Wojo), to heritage building renovation and sheltered housing for the elderly (Les Jardins d’Arcadie).
+Property needs to keep pace with changes in society and the ever-evolving needs of occupants, local communities and users.
+Recognising this imperative, Bouygues Immobilier has designed a range of new products that address the challenges encountered by specific segments of the population, from coliving spaces (Nomo), modular loft apartments (Loji) and coworking facilities (Wojo), to heritage building renovation (Nouveau Siècle), office blocks converted into homes (Coverso) and sheltered housing for the elderly (Les Jardins d’Arcadie).

 Operational priorities